-How to celebrate
+How to take part

-When is Gunpowder Day celebrated in 2022?
+When is Gunpowder Day celebrated in 2023?

 Gunpowder Day is observed on November 5 each year.